cristhian-munoz007/elba-blog/src/blogs/el-chante.md

 *Transcript:*

 If we go with market sizing above.
 We could tap into a market of $224 million.
-If we rent a room at an average rate of $400 and charge 8% fee we could look at a revenue of $1.2 million after 4 years of operation when reaching 37000 rooms rented.
+If we rent a room at an average rate of $400 and charge 8% fee we could look at a revenue of $1.2 million after 4 years of operation when reaching 37,000 rooms rented.

-In the short term though, we'll need to invest in an aggressive marketing strategy in universities and campuses of transnationals in Free Trade Zones (like Sykes) that employ a lot of young people.
+In the short term though, we'll need to invest in an aggressive marketing strategy in universities and campuses of transnationals in Free Trade Zones (like Sykes) that employ a lot of young people who live far from their workplace.

 Also trying to reach bigger landlords, like big real estate companies that own lots of properties around the country.
 It's a very central place to reach lots of rental volume.